The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500

 \subsection{The adjoint field as a nondimensional transfer function}

-Equation (\ref{steady}) reveals the physical meaning of the drag-adjoint field $\hat{u}$.
+Equation (\ref{steady}) reveals the physical meaning of the drag-adjoint field $\hat{\mathbf{u}}$.
 It is a non-dimensional transfer function from forces applied in the fluid to drag force on the cylinder.
-To clearly illustrate this concept, imagine $\delta f$ to be a Dirac delta function at time $t$ and spatial point $x$ inside the fluid domain of magnitude $\vec{\epsilon}$.
+To clearly illustrate this concept, imagine $\delta\mathbf{f}$ to be a Dirac delta function at time $t$ and spatial point $x$ inside the fluid domain of magnitude $\boldsymbol{\epsilon}$.
 This represents an infinitesimal impulse applied to the fluid flow at time $t$, concentrated at the point $x$.
 The resulting impact on the cylinder, according to (\ref{steady}), is

-The value $\hat{u}$ at $x$ reveals how a small impulse at $x$ and $t$ is transferred to the cylinder as drag.
-In particular, if the impulse $\vec{\epsilon}$ is along the direction of the drag-adjoint field $\hat{u}$, it increases the mean drag on the cylinder; if the impulse is against the direction of $\hat{u}$, it decreases the drag on the cylinder; if the impulse is perpendicular to $\hat{u}$, it has no (first order) effect on the drag of the cylinder.
+The value $\hat{\mathbf{u}}$ at $x$ reveals how a small impulse at $x$ and $t$ is transferred to the cylinder as drag.
+In particular, if the impulse $\boldsymbol{\epsilon}$ is along the direction of the drag-adjoint field $\hat{\mathbf{u}}$, it increases the mean drag on the cylinder; if the impulse is against the direction of $\hat{\mathbf{u}}$, it decreases the drag on the cylinder; if the impulse is perpendicular to $\hat{\mathbf{u}}$, it has no (first order) effect on the drag of the cylinder.

-The magnitude of the drag-adjoint field $\hat{u}$ represents what fraction of a small impulse $\vec{\epsilon}$ in the fluid domain is transferred as drag on the cylinder surface.
-If the magnitude of the drag-adjoint field $\hat{u}$ is smaller than 1, then a small impulse of $\epsilon$ Newton second along the direction of $\hat{u}$ results in less than $\epsilon$ Newton second increase in the time integrated cylinder drag; a larger than 1 magnitude means that a small impulse along the direction of the drag-adjoint field is amplified through the dynamics of the flow, and applied as drag on the cylinder.
+The magnitude of the drag-adjoint field $\hat{\mathbf{u}}$ represents what fraction of a small impulse $\boldsymbol{\epsilon}$ in the fluid domain is transferred as drag on the cylinder surface.
+If the magnitude of the drag-adjoint field $\hat{\mathbf{u}}$ is smaller than 1, then a small impulse of $\boldsymbol{\epsilon}$ Newton second along the direction of $\hat{\mathbf{u}}$ results in a less than $\boldsymbol{\epsilon}$ Newton second increase in the time-integrated cylinder drag; a larger than 1 magnitude means that a small impulse along the direction of the drag-adjoint field is amplified through the dynamics of the flow, and applied as drag on the cylinder.

-This physical interpretation of the drag-adjoint field enables us to examine the drag-adjoint field as a physical field, in addition to as a functional derivative in a mathematical sense.
+This physical interpretation of the drag-adjoint field enables us to examine the drag-adjoint field as a physical field, as well as a functional derivative in a mathematical sense.
 We believe that by observing the behavior of the drag-adjoint field, one could gain additional physical insight into the dynamics of the fluid flow that would be difficult to learn from observing the fluid flow itself.